Mass Effect: Andromeda & the Bioware Crisis - Part 1

 What is Mass Effect?

 Mass Effect marks the first attempt by the studio to create a full trilogy from scratch, and build it from the ground up with its own unique story and even its own game physics engine.
-They were going to make a sci-fi fantasy world up that didn't depend on pre-existing material like Star Wars or Dungeons & Dragons.
+They were going to make a sci-fi fantasy world that didn't depend on pre-existing material like Star Wars or Dungeons & Dragons.
 It was also going to be a story that would build and change over the course of three games.
 From the very start, Bioware made promises that the decisions players made in the first game would stretch and impact events throughout the rest of the trilogy; a promise that would come back to haunt them.

 4-4-2017-3-49-16-PM-1024x461.png

-At the start of the last generation of game consoles, they managed to make an exclusivity deal with Microsoft and the first Mass Effect was released on the Xbox 360.
+At the start of the last generation of game consoles, they managed to make an exclusivity deal with Microsoft, and the first Mass Effect was released on the Xbox 360.
 It was marketed well, it sold well, and it was well-received, for the most part.
 There were plenty of things about the first Mass Effect that people didn't like:

 • The AI of enemies and friendlies was really troublesome at times.